Align Your Query: Representation Alignment for Multimodality Medical Object Detection: Training Details

-\paragraph{Setup for Deformable DETR with MoCA and QueryREPA.} We train Deformable~DETR with a ResNet--50 backbone for 50 epochs using AdamW (lr=$1{\times}10^{-4}$, wd=$1{\times}10^{-4}$) with a MultiStep learning-rate decay at epoch~40.
+We train ResNet-50-based Deformable DETR for 50 epochs using AdamW (lr=$1{\times}10^{-4}$, wd=$1{\times}10^{-4}$) with a MultiStep learning-rate decay at epoch~40.
 We use 300 object queries throughout training.
 Pretraining optimizes only a modality-balanced contrastive loss (QueryREPA), sampling mini-batches with a \texttt{ModalityBatchSampler} to ensure balanced modality coverage.
 Data augmentation follows the standard DETR recipe, including random horizontal flip, multi-scale random resize of the shorter image side within [480, 800] px, and random absolute-range cropping with re-resizing.
 Finetuning resumes from the final pretraining checkpoint, training with Hungarian matching using focal loss (weight=2.0, $\alpha{=}0.25,\gamma{=}2.0$), L1 loss (weight=5.0), and GIoU loss (weight=2.0).
 We use a per-GPU batch size of 4 with the default sampler.
+For positional encoding in self-attention layers, we apply zero padding to maintain compatibility with architecture.

-\paragraph{Setup for DINO with MoCA and QueryREPA.} We train DINO for 36 epochs using AdamW (lr=$2{\times}10^{-4}$, wd=$1{\times}10^{-4}$) with a MultiStep learning-rate decay at epoch~30.
+\paragraph{Setup for DINO with MoCA and QueryREPA.} We train ResNet-50-based DINO for 36 epochs using AdamW (lr=$2{\times}10^{-4}$, wd=$1{\times}10^{-4}$) with a MultiStep learning-rate decay at epoch~30.
 Each iteration uses 900 object queries and 100 denoising queries.
 Pretraining optimizes only a modality-balanced contrastive loss (QueryREPA) with a \texttt{ModalityBatchSampler} for balanced sampling.
 The same data augmentation pipeline as above is applied.
 Finetuning resumes from the final pretraining checkpoint, training with Hungarian matching using focal loss (weight=2.0, $\alpha{=}0.25,\gamma{=}2.0$), L1 loss (weight=5.0), and GIoU loss (weight=2.0).
 We use a per-GPU batch size of 4 with the default sampler.
+For positional encoding in self-attention layers, we apply zero padding to maintain compatibility with architecture.

 \paragraph{Text encoder and embedding generation.} Each image is represented by a \texttt{\{CLASS in MODALITY\}} prompt (see Figure~\ref{fig:class_list_vertical}), with categories deduplicated and sorted.
 We precompute embeddings with three frozen encoders (OpenCLIP ViT-B/32, BiomedCLIP, PubMedCLIP) by tokenizing and encoding the prompts in \texttt{eval()} mode on GPU with \texttt{torch.no\_grad()}, saving one \texttt{.npy} per image.
 During finetuning, these embeddings are loaded per image and used to compute the contrastive alignment loss.